 In accordance with applicable PRC laws and regulations, we are obliged to contribute to social insurance and housing provident funds for our employees.
 During the Track Record Period, we did not register and/or fully contribute to certain social insurance and housing provident funds for some of our employees.
-We have made provisions in the amounts of RMB1.3 million, RMB2.2 million, RMB0.3 million and RMB4.3 million to our consolidated statements of profit or loss and other comprehensive income in respect of such potential liabilities in 2018, 2019 and 2020 and for the ten months ended October 31, 2021, respectively, for certain of our PRC subsidiaries.
+We have made provisions in the amounts of RMB2.2 million, RMB0.3 million and RMB2.2 million to our consolidated statements of profit or loss and other comprehensive income in respect of such potential liabilities in 2019, 2020 and 2021, respectively, for certain of our PRC subsidiaries.
 As advised by our PRC Legal Advisors, under the Regulations on Administration of Housing Provident Fund (《住房公積金管理條例》), (i) if we fail to complete housing provident fund registration before the prescribed deadlines, we may be subject to a fine ranging from RMB10,000 to RMB50,000 for each non-compliant subsidiary or branch and (ii) if we fail to pay housing provident fund contributions within the prescribed deadlines, we may be subject to an order by the relevant people's court to make such payments.
-According to the Social Insurance Law of the PRC (《中華人民共和國社會保險 法》), for outstanding social insurance fund contributions that we did not fully pay within the prescribed deadlines, the relevant PRC authorities may demand that we pay the outstanding social insurance contributions within a stipulated deadline and we may be liable for a late payment fee equal to 0.05% of the outstanding contribution amount for each day of delay; if we fail to make such payments, we may be liable to a fine of one to three times the outstanding contribution amount.
+According to the Social Insurance Law of the PRC (《中華人民共和國社會保險法》), for outstanding social insurance fund contributions that we did not fully pay within the prescribed deadlines, the relevant PRC authorities may demand that we pay the outstanding social insurance contributions within a stipulated deadline and we may be liable for a late payment fee equal to 0.05% of the outstanding contribution amount for each day of delay; if we fail to make such payments, we may be liable to a fine of one to three times the outstanding contribution amount.
 See "Business-Employees-Social Insurance and Housing Provident Fund Contributions" for more information.